 A Parish Councillor’s role is varied and includes:

-- Acting as a representative for residents and bringing their views to the Council’s decision-making process both on matters relating to Parish Council services and on general issues affecting the village.
+- Representing residents and bringing their views to the Council’s decision-making process.
+This related to Parish Council services and general issues affecting the village.

-- Participating in the governance, policy setting and strategic management of the Council through work on committees and working groups and as a Member of Council.
+- Participating in the governance, policy setting and strategic management of the Council.

 - Responding to residents’ enquiries and representations.